AndrasKovacs/pny1-assignment/DepTC.md

 For example, we might want to use [proof by reflection](http://adam.chlipala.net/cpdt/html/Reflection.html) for solving equations on monoids.
 It consists of taking equations like `a * ((b * 0) * c) = a * (0 * (b * c))`, normalizing both sides by reassociating operations and eliminating identities, then checking for definitional equality.
 We could implement this using classes by writing one instance for one normalization rule, while simultaneously building a proof that the normal form is equal to the original expression.
 See [this file](https://github.com/AndrasKovacs/pny1-assignment/blob/master/ClassySolver.agda) for a complete Agda example.

 Fortunately, there is already native reflection support for such solvers in [Coq](http://adam.chlipala.net/cpdt/html/Reflection.html) and [Agda](https://www.staff.science.uu.nl/~swier004/Publications/EngineeringReflection.pdf).
 Reflection returns a syntactic representation of the type of a hole or metavariable, which can be subsequently used to compute proofs.
-Thus, it's not painful to eschew reflection by type classes; also, natively supported reflection should be more convenient and performant than classes.
+Thus, it's not painful to eschew reflection by type classes.
+Also, natively supported reflection should be more convenient and performant than classes.

 **Second**, we can require proofs of propositional disjointness from programmers.
 In other words, the compiler tries to prove disjointness of instances by some incomplete procedure, and demands a proof from the programmer if it gets stuck.

 This may seem a bit intrusive.
 It's also anti-modular in the sense that programmers would have to add or remove proofs to their instance definitions depending on other instances in scope, which may come from imported modules (even transitively!).
 However, given a sufficiently smart compiler, the amount of proof obligations could turn out to be pretty low, especially considering that useful instances rarely have undecidable equality, as we've seen.
-But then we might ask whether it pays off to support this mechanism - why not just stick the the previous solution in this section, that with the restriction on instance heads?
+But then we might ask whether it pays off to support this mechanism - why not just stick with the previous solution in this section and restrict the instance heads?

 However, as we move up to type theories with more sophisticated equality, this option could become more viable.